mvanbrummen/go-bencoder/README.md

 # Go Bencoder

-A bencode encoder/decoder as used by the BitTorrent protocal, written in Go.
+A bencode encoder/decoder as used by the BitTorrent protocol, written in Go.